apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 - delete an existing server
 - queue/clear updates on a server
 - update server status
-- view server delivery services
+- view server :term:`Delivery Service`\ s
 - view server configuration files
-- clone delivery service assignments
+- clone :term:`Delivery Service` assignments
-- assign delivery services to server
+- assign :term:`Delivery Service`\ s to server

+.. _tp-profiles-page:

 Profiles
 --------
-A table of all profiles.
-From here you can see parameters, servers and Delivery Services assigned to each profile, as well as the ability to create, update, delete, import and export profiles.
+A table of all :term:`Profile`\ s.
+From here you can see :term:`Parameter`\ s, servers and :term:`Delivery Service`\ s assigned to each :term:`Profile`.
 Each entry in the table has these fields:

-:Name:             The name of the profile
+:Name:             The name of the :term:`Profile`
-:Type:             The type of this profile, which indicates the kinds of objects to which the profile may be assigned
+:Type:             The type of this :term:`Profile`, which indicates the kinds of objects to which the :term:`Profile` may be assigned
-:Routing Disabled: For profiles applied to cache servers (Edge-tier or Mid-tier) this indicates that Traffic Router will refuse to provide routes to these machines
+:Routing Disabled: For :term:`Profile`\ s applied to :term:`cache server` s (Edge-tier or Mid-tier) this indicates that Traffic Router will refuse to provide routes to these machines
-:Description:      A user-defined description of the profile, typically indicating its purpose
+:Description:      A user-defined description of the :term:`Profile`, typically indicating its purpose
-:CDN:              The CDN to which this profile is restricted.
-To use the same profile across multiple CDNs, clone the profile and change the clone's CDN field.
+:CDN:              The CDN to which this :term:`Profile` is restricted.
+To use the same :term:`Profile` across multiple CDNs, clone the :term:`Profile` and change the clone's CDN field.

-Profile management includes the ability to (where applicable):
+:term:`Profile` management includes the ability to (where applicable):

-- create a new profile
+- create a new :term:`Profile`
-- update an existing profile
+- update an existing :term:`Profile`
-- delete an existing profile
+- delete an existing :term:`Profile`
-- clone a profile
+- clone a :term:`Profile`
-- export a profile
+- export a :term:`Profile`
-- view profile parameters
+- view :term:`Profile` :term:`Parameter`\ s
-- view profile delivery services
+- view :term:`Profile` :term:`Delivery Service`\ s
-- view profile servers
+- view :term:`Profile` servers

 .. seealso:: :ref:`working-with-profiles`

 Parameters
 ----------
-Allows for the creation, update, and deletion of parameters, as well as modification of their assignment to servers and Delivery Services.
-This page displays a table of parameters with the following columns:
+This page displays a table of :term:`Parameter`\ s from all :term:`Profile`\ s with the following columns:

-:Name:        The name of the parameter
+:Name:        The name of the :term:`Parameter`
-:Config File: The configuration file where this parameter is stored, possibly the special value ``location``, indicating that this parameter actually names the location of a configuration file rather than its contents, or ``package`` to indicate that this parameter specifies a package to be installed rather than anything to do with configuration files
+:Config File: The configuration file where this :term:`Parameter` is stored, possibly the special value ``location``, indicating that this :term:`Parameter` actually names the location of a configuration file rather than its contents, or ``package`` to indicate that this :term:`Parameter` specifies a package to be installed rather than anything to do with configuration files
-:Value:       The value of the parameter.
+:Value:       The value of the :term:`Parameter`.
 The meaning of this depends on the value of 'Config File'
-:Secure:      When this is 'true', a user requesting to see this parameter will see the value ``********`` instead of its actual value if the user's permission level isn't 'admin'
+:Secure:      When this is 'true', a user requesting to see this :term:`Parameter` will see the value ``********`` instead of its actual value if the user's permission role isn't 'admin'
-:Profiles:    The number of profiles currently using this parameter
+:Profiles:    The number of :term:`Profile`\ s currently using this :term:`Parameter`

-Parameter management includes the ability to (where applicable):
+:term:`Parameter` management includes the ability to (where applicable):

-- create a new parameter
+- create a new :term:`Parameter`
-- update an existing parameter
+- update an existing :term:`Parameter`
-- delete an existing parameter
+- delete an existing :term:`Parameter`
-- view parameter profiles
+- view :term:`Parameter` :term:`Profile`\ s
+- manage assignments of a :term:`Parameter` to one or more :term:`Profile`\ s and/or :term:`Delivery Service`\ s

 .. _tp-configure-types:

 Types
 -----
-'Types' groups Delivery Services, servers and :term:`Cache Group`\ s for various purposes.
+:term:`Type`\ s group :term:`Delivery Service`\ s, servers and :term:`Cache Group`\ s for various purposes.
 Each entry in the table shown on this page has the following fields:

-:Name:         The name of the Type
+:Name:         The name of the :term:`Type`
-:Use In Table: States the use of this Type, e.g. ``server`` indicates this is a Type assigned to servers
+:Use In Table: States the use of this :term:`Type`, e.g. ``server`` indicates this is a :term:`Type` assigned to servers
-:Description:  A short, usually user-defined, description of the Type
+:Description:  A short, usually user-defined, description of the :term:`Type`

-Type management includes the ability to (where applicable):
+:term:`Type` management includes the ability to (where applicable):

-- create a new type
+- create a new :term:`Type`
-- update an existing type
+- update an existing :term:`Type`
-- delete an existing type
+- delete an existing :term:`Type`
-- view delivery services assigned to a type
+- view :term:`Delivery Service`\ s assigned to a :term:`Type`
-- view servers assigned to a type
+- view servers assigned to a :term:`Type`
-- view :term:`Cache Group`\ s assigned to a type
+- view :term:`Cache Group`\ s assigned to a :term:`Type`

 Statuses
 --------
-A table of all possible server statuses, with the ability to create, update, and delete statuses.
-This page shows a table of statuses with the following columns:
+This page shows a table of :term:`Status`\ es with the following columns:

-:Name:        The name of this status
+:Name:        The name of this :term:`Status`
-:Description: A short, usually user-defined, description of this status
+:Description: A short, usually user-defined, description of this :term:`Status`

-Status management includes the ability to (where applicable):
+:term:`Status` management includes the ability to (where applicable):

-- create a new status
+- create a new :term:`Status`
-- update an existing status
+- update an existing :term:`Status`
-- delete an existing status
+- delete an existing :term:`Status`
-- view status servers
+- view :term:`Status`\ es

 Topology
 ========
-'Topology' groups views and functionality that deal with how CDNs and their Traffic Control components are grouped and distributed, both on a logical level as well as a physical level.
+:guilabel:`Topology` groups views and functionality that deal with how CDNs and their Traffic Control components are grouped and distributed, both on a logical level as well as a physical level.

 .. figure:: ./images/tp_menu_topology.png
 	:align: center